coreweave/kubernetes-cloud/virtual-server/examples/nodejs/Readme.md

 * `name`: Name of the Virtual Server

 ### Application
 The application ([main.js](main.js)) implements client.js in order to create, watch, get, and update an example Virtual Server.
 The application serves as an example of how to implement client.js.
-Additionally, the application illustrates how one might retrieve status information from a running Virtual Server, retrieving it's run state and network information.
+Additionally, the application illustrates how one might retrieve status information from a running Virtual Server, retrieving its run state and network information.
 Finally, the example shows how to simply interface with the subresource api, starting and stopping a Virtual Server.

 ### Example Manifests
 ```